 - Have evidence of recognized teaching ability, significant publications and citations, awards, or other recognition for outstanding teaching, coaching, administration, or performance.

-- Have evidence of active leadership roles in advancing social justice and diversity in the profession(s).
+- Have evidence of active leadership roles in advancing diversity and inclusiveness in the profession(s).

 LeRoy T. Walker